The Borrowers (1997 film): Plot

 Young Pete Lender sets up traps throughout his home, explaining to his parents, Joe and Victoria, that small household items, which they believe are simply misplaced, are being stolen.
-In actuality, the Clock family of tiny people known as "Borrowers" are secretly living in the house, taking things without being seen by "human beans".
-Lawyer Ocious P. Potter informs the Lenders that he cannot find the will of Victoria’s late aunt Mary Alabaster – the family’s only evidence that their house rightfully belongs to them – and he has already made plans to demolish their house and build condominiums, forcing the Lenders to move.
+In actuality, the Clock family of tiny people known as "Borrowers" is secretly living in the house, taking things without being seen by "human beans".
+Lawyer Ocious P. Potter informs the Lenders that he cannot find the will of Victoria's late aunt Mary Alabaster – the family's only evidence that their house rightfully belongs to them – and he has already made plans to demolish their house and build condominiums, forcing the Lenders to move.

 Pod Clock and his children, Arrietty and Peagreen, make their way through the kitchen to "borrow" a battery to bring back to his wife, Homily.
 Arrietty treats herself to ice cream in the freezer, and is accidentally trapped inside as the Lenders return.
 Pod rescues her via the ice dispenser, but is forced to leave one of his gadgets behind.
-Later, Arrietty ventures out alone and is caught by Pete, who explains that the house is being demolished in the absence of the will.
-Arrietty warns her family and, despite her parents’ misgivings, Pod reluctantly agrees and Pete smuggles the Clocks onto the Lenders’ moving truck to join them at their new home.
-Pete repairs and returns Pod’s gadget to him, earning his trust.
+Later, Arrietty ventures out alone and is eventually caught by Pete.
+The two of them warm up to each other, and then Pete explains that the house is being demolished due to the absence of the will.
+Arrietty warns her family and, despite her parents' misgivings, Pod reluctantly agrees and Pete smuggles the Clocks onto the Lenders' moving truck to join them at their new home.
+Pete repairs and returns Pod's gadget to him, earning his trust.
 As the truck pulls away, Arrietty and Peagreen accidentally fall out, and make their way back to the house.

-Potter soon arrives at the house, revealing that he lied to the Lenders; having a distrust of banks, Mrs. Alabaster had actually hidden her will – officially leaving her property to the family – inside the house.
-He finds the will in a hidden safe and prepares to burn it, but Arrietty and Peagreen flee with the document.
-Discovering the Clocks’ home beneath the floorboards, Potter summons Exterminator Jeff to eliminate the Borrowers, and is sprayed with caustic foam and electrocuted in the process.
-Police Officer Oliver Steady responds to the disturbance, but Potter manages to throw off his suspicions while Arrietty and Peagreen escape with the will.
+Potter soon arrives at the house, and it's revealed that he lied to the Lenders; having a distrust of banks, Mrs. Alabaster had actually hidden her will – officially leaving her property to the family – inside the house.
+He finds the will in a hidden safe and prepares to burn it to erase all evidence, but Arrietty and Peagreen flee with the document.
+Discovering the Clocks' home beneath the floorboards, Potter summons Exterminator Jeff to eliminate the Borrowers, and is sprayed with caustic foam and electrocuted in the process.
+Police Officer Steady responds to the disturbance, but Potter manages to throw off his suspicions while Arrietty and Peagreen escape with the will.